dimitri-nicolo/calico/reference/beta/mcm/installation.md

 ###### Configure cross-cluster user permissions

-To ensure a user logged into the {{site.prodname}} Manager in the management plane has permissions to access resources within a managed cluster (e.g. Policies, NetworkSets, etc.), the following requirements must be met:
+To ensure a user logged in to the {{site.prodname}} Manager in the management plane has permissions to access resources within a managed cluster (e.g. Policies, NetworkSets, etc.), the following requirements must be met:

 - The same user / service account exists in both the management and managed clusters
   - This means the name used within the RoleBinding or ClusterRoleBinding must match
 - The user / service account in the managed cluster has the permissions to access relevant resources
   - The user / service account must be bound to a role or cluster role with sufficient privileges

-{{site.prodname}} uses [Kubernetes user impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) when sending requests from the management plane down into a managed cluster.
-It is assumed that the user logged into the management plane has a corresponding user with the same name in the managed cluster.
+{{site.prodname}} uses [Kubernetes user impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) when sending requests from the management plane down in to a managed cluster.
+It is assumed that the user logged in to the management plane has a corresponding user with the same name in the managed cluster.

 {{site.prodname}} provides some default cluster roles that you can assign to your users.
 For more information on how to assign the default cluster roles to your users, see [Log in to Calico Enterprise Manager UI]({{site.baseurl}}/getting-started/create-user-login).